Dkhairi/Optimizing-Multi-Feature-Fusion-for-Enhanced-Image-Classification-using-Particle-Swarm-Optimization/README.md

 Results
 The results demonstrate that PSO-based weight optimization significantly improves classification accuracy across all classifiers and datasets.

+1- All the features are extracted from the dataset using different techniques and saved them in csv files.
+2- Codes for features extrcation is in the "fearures extraction of kaggle dataset.ipynb" file.
+3- Without Optimization, Codes for classifiers (SVM,RF, Shallow CNN) training is in the " Models Training.ipynb" file.
+4- With Optimization(PSO), Codes for  classifiers (SVM,RF, Shallow CNN) training is in the "weight optimization.ipynb" file.

 Significant accuracy improvements are observed when using the PSO-optimized feature vector compared to individual feature sets.
 The effectiveness of the proposed approach is validated on two diverse datasets.
 Usage